 Nîmes is a busy commercial city these days, but two millennia ago it was one of the most important cities of Roman Gaul – a fact that’s made clear by the city’s collection of Roman buildings, including a magnificent amphitheatre and 2000 year-old temple.

-Nîmes has a long-standing rivalry with nearby Montpellier, but it's perhaps best-known these days for its contribution to couture – namely the hard-wearing twill fabric known as serge de Nîmes, traditionally worn by agricultural labourers across the Languedoc, and nowadays known to all as denim.
+Though not quite as dynamic as Montpellier, Nîmes is nonetheless an attractive city, with plenty of museums and markets to explore, as well as a host of high-profile festivals throughout the year.
+It’s also famous for its contribution to global couture – namely the hard-wearing twill fabric known as serge de Nîmes, traditionally worn by agricultural labourers, and nowadays known to all as denim.

 Provence Wine and Heritage Tour from Avignon: Les Baux de Provence, Nimes and Uzès

 Combine Provencal wine and olive oil with Roman and medieval heritage on this full-day trip from Avignon!
 Visit the pretty village of Les Baux de Provence, tour an AOC olive oil mill and sample Les Baux wines in a cha...